- Faculty & Staff

 This procedure provides a mechanism through which the University may identify, respond to, and prevent incidents of illegal discrimination.
 The University recognizes and accepts its responsibility in this regard and believes that the establishment of this internal, non-adversarial grievance process will benefit student, faculty, staff, and administration, permitting investigation and resolution of problems without resorting to the frequently expensive and time-consuming procedures of state and federal enforcement agencies or courts.

 The University Police also has a Silent Witness Program, which lets an individual electronically report a crime or incident that has been witnessed.
 Reports regarding racist, homophobic, other discriminatory comments/actions, or harassment, will be sent to the Affirmative Action Officer/Title IX Coordinator as well as University Police.
 If the event witnessed is a crime, University Police will investigate and follow up as much as possible.
-If it is a bias incident, the report will be forwarded to Judicial Affairs, and the Office of Affirmative Action/Title IX Coordinator.
-If the individual submitting the report leaves his/her contact information, the Police Department or other involved parties will be able to provide an update on the case.
+If it is a bias incident, the report will be forwarded to the Office of Student Conduct, and the Office of Affirmative Action/Title IX Coordinator.
+If the individual submitting the report leaves their contact information, the Police Department or other involved parties will be able to provide an update on the case.
 The form may be submitted anonymously, however.

 Sexual Harassment in the Employment setting is defined as:

 Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when any of the following occurs:

 - Submission to such conduct is made a term or condition of an individual's continued employment, promotion or other condition of employment.

 - Submission to or rejection of such conduct is used as a basis for employment decisions affecting an employee or job applicant.

 - Such conduct is intended to interfere with an individual's work performance, or creates an intimidating, hostile, or offensive work environment.

 Sexual Harassment in the Educational setting is defined as: